Markcreator/VRChat-Tools/README.md

 > In the past VRChat users had to purchase the third-party Dynamic Bone package in order to upload an avatar that featured dynamic bones.
 >
-> Using this package, you are able to upload avatars that use dynamic bones without needing the original package.
+> Using this package, you are able to upload avatars that use dynamic bones without needing the original Dynamic Bone package.
 >
 > It works by intepreting the original bone information and handing it to the VRChat SDK as expected.
 >